Stock futures higher ahead of earnings, jobless claims

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy trading, benchmark U.S. crude gained 27 cents to $65.90 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, added 39 cents to $69.35 a barrel.
+In energy trading, benchmark U.S. crude slipped 19 cents to $65.44 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, gave up 15 cents to $68.81 a barrel.

 The Associated Press contributed to this report.